This page contains a full list of databases that are compliant with either Section 508 of the Rehabilitation Act, or W3C WAI WCAG 2.0 Level A.

 Cengage Learning is committed to making its educational materials accessible to users of all abilities.
 Through a dedicated company-wide task force, the assistance of outside experts and consultants, and feedback from users, Cengage Learning continuously seeks to identify and evaluate opportunities for improving the usability and accessibility of our products and services.

 The website is accessible to users with disabilities, including keyboard-only users and those with visual and cognitive impairments.
 The website is responsive, meaning users can easily adjust font size and color/contrast settings on most devices.
-We have made every effort to ensure that our image-based PDF files are accessible and can be read with screen readers like JAWS.
-These files are tagged at a high level using an automated process.
-While this method is not exact, it dramatically increases the accessibility of the files as compared to an untagged version.
 We regularly use automated checks and conduct tests with users against Section 508 and WCAG standards to evaluate and measure the accessibility of the site.